vantaylo/Web-Crawler/README.md

 ## Description

 Life happens and sometimes you have to miss your favorite show.
-As a 'The bachelorette' fan, missing an episode means missing out on who goes home each week.
-Unfortunately ABC does not update its site with who goes home each week.
+As a 'Bachelorette' fan, missing an episode means missing out on who goes home each week.
+Unfortunately ABC does not update its site with the suitors that were not given a rose.

-This web scraping program will collectes data that will be stored in a database and serve a snapshot of who went home each week.
+This web scraping program will collect data that will be stored in a database.
+That will serve a trending snapshot of who went home.

 ## Technologies